 Many companies using automated vendor management systems prohibit any contact

 between hiring managers and recruiters.
-As a result, hiring managers in companies with restricted access will spend more time reviewing the CVs of or interviewing unqualified applicants.
+As a result, hiring managers in companies with restricted access will spend more time reviewing the resumes of or interviewing unqualified applicants.

 Not Following Through With Candidates

-With hundreds of CVs received for each opening, most companies can’t or don’t follow-up with every single applicant anymore — some don’t even acknowledge that the application was received.
+With hundreds of resumes received for each opening, most companies can’t or don’t follow-up with every single applicant anymore — some don’t even acknowledge that the application was received.